 “We are going to opt for the offer made by the consortium of ACWA,” a source close to Morocco’s solar energy agency MASEN told Reuters.
 The source asked not to be named pending an official announcement due later this week.

-ACWA Power International is the Saudi-based developer, owner and operator of utility-scale water and power projects.
+ACWA Power International also investing in wind energy in the Middle East is the Saudi-based developer, owner and operator of utility-scale water and power projects.
 Traditionally, the power had been produced by fossil fuels, for example for the oil-powered water desalination that Saudi Arabia is dependent on.

 But in a turnaround on fossil energy for the Saudi company, ACWA has become a world leader in bids for CSP projects.
 Since CSP is a form of solar power that uses the same “back end” – a thermal power plant – as a coal or gas or oil plant does to make electricity from turbines driven by steam, the expertise a fossil energy company brings is adaptable to this form of renewable energy.
 The solar field itself that removes the need to burn fossil energy to make heat, accounts for about half the scope of the project, and can be developed by solar partners.